MateusMalvezzi/MateusMalvezzi/README.md

  📚 I study Internet Systems

- 💻 I'm studying to be a Front End specialist focused on react, looking for positions for Front Junior.
+ 💻 I'm studying to be a Front End specialist focused on react.

  📌Living in Palmas, 🇧🇷